belgioio/belgioio.github.io/_pages/about.md

 I am an **Assistant Professor** at the **Division of Decision and Control Systems (DCS)** at **KTH Royal Institute of Technology** in Stockholm, Sweden.
 I am also a **Digital Futures Fellow** and a faculty member of the **Wallenberg AI, Autonomous Systems and Software Program (WASP)**.
 Prior to joining KTH, I was a Postdoc (first) and Senior Scientist (then) at the **Automatic Control Laboratory (ifA) at ETH Zurich**, Switzerland.

-**My research** is primarily focused on the interplay of **automatic control, optimization, and game theory with applications to complex systems**, especially large-scale infrastructures such as ***electrical power grids** and transportation networks.
+**My research** is primarily focused on the interplay of **automatic control, optimization, and game theory with applications to complex systems**, especially large-scale infrastructures such as **electrical power grids** and transportation networks.
+My ultimate goal is to improve their efficiency, reliability, and fairness by:

+1. **Designing novel algorithms** to enable effective deployment of smart control mechanisms;

+2. **Developing a solid theoretical framework** to certify their reliability;

+3. **Driving technological advancements** through the integration of the methods developed in (1) and theoretically validated in (2) into the wild.